80 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, androgen-deprivation therapy (ADT) is left to the discretion of the treating radiation oncologist, so you may want to discuss your current medications with them.

-What data supports the effectiveness of the treatment Two-Fraction Stereotactic Body Radiation Therapy (SBRT) for prostate cancer?
+What prior data suggests that Two-Fraction Stereotactic Body Radiation Therapy (SBRT) is safe for treating localized prostate cancer?

 JL